 Carved Wood Panel Backdrop

-Carved wooden panels are statement pieces that double as art and architecture.
-Intricate designs — floral scrolls, mandalas, geometric patterns — add depth and sophistication, while also helping with sound control and privacy.
+Carved wooden panels function as both art and architecture when mounted behind beds or seating areas.
+Intricate patterns—florals, mandalas, geometric designs—add depth while helping with sound dampening and visual privacy.

 Outdoor View Window Layout